 The MS Thesis track is for students who want to concentrate on research in some sub-field of Computer Science.
 You are required to arrange for a Computer Science faculty member who agrees to advise the thesis and the rest of your course selection prior to selecting the track.

-9 additional elective credits of graduate courses selected from Computer Science and/or related areas together with your faculty thesis advisor.
+- 9 additional elective points of graduate courses selected from Computer Science and/or related areas together with your faculty thesis advisor.

-Students using previous courses to fulfill core requirements may complete the 30 graduate credits by selecting additional graduate courses; at most 3 credits overall may be from “non-technical" graduate courses.
+- Students using previous courses to fulfill required track courses may complete the 30 graduate points by selecting additional graduate courses; at most 3 points overall may be from “non-CS/non-track” graduate courses.

 9 points of COMS E6902 Thesis.
 The points are typically spread over multiple semesters, e.g., 3 points each for 3 semesters or 4.5 points each for 2 semesters.
 No more than 9 points of E6902 may be taken.
 Sign up for the section number of E6902 associated with your thesis advisor.

-Candidates are required to complete 9 additional elective credits of graduate courses (4000 level or above) selected from Computer Science and/or related areas together with your faculty thesis advisor.
+Students are required to complete 9 additional elective points of graduate courses (4000-level or above) selected from Computer Science and/or related areas together with your faculty thesis advisor.
 These would normally be strongly related to your thesis topic.